Cassius Clay vs. Henry Cooper: Aftermath

-[Ali] always said that in the fifteenth round of the Frazier fight, he went down more from exhaustion, but 'the punch Cooper hit me with, he didn't just shake me.
+Clay always said that in the fifteenth round of the Frazier fight, he went down more from exhaustion, but 'the punch Cooper hit me with, he didn't just shake me.
 He shook my relations back in Africa.'

 Rematch

-The two would have a rematch in 1966 which has been described as being similar to the most one-sided moments of the first without the drama of Ali's knockdown.
-Ali would win again, this time by a 6th-round TKO.
+The two would have a rematch in 1966 which has been described as being similar to the most one-sided moments of the first without the drama of Clay's knockdown.
+Clay would win again, this time by a 6th-round TKO.